Running a node.

 How I stop trusting other people's.

 Not financial advice.
 Hardware prices and blockchain size figures change.
-Figures marked [VERIFY] should be confirmed against the cited sources before you buy anything.
+Figures marked should be confirmed against the cited sources before you buy anything.

 THE SHORT VERSION